ministryofjustice/mkdocs-tech-docs-template/docs/README.md

   }
 </style>

-#MKDocs Tech Docs Template
+#MkDocs Tech Docs Template

 !!! banner "Build flexible technical documentation with a [GOV.UK style][gov.ukStyle]"

     ![Services][homepage_illustration]{ align=right width=300px height=300px}

-    The **MKdocs Tech Docs Template** is a Python-based alternative to the ruby-based [Tech Docs Template][TDT] with the following benefits:
+    The **MkDocs Tech Docs Template** is a Python-based alternative to the ruby-based [Tech Docs Template][TDT] with the following benefits:

     - easy to [set up][setup], [customise][customise] and [enhance][contribute]
     - utilises the [MkDocs Materials theme][material] and its associated features